 On the morning of the wedding preparations, you would still be photographed.

 This is a trick I’ve learned in Holland from a bride who had to keep her field flowers overnight.
-What she did was to add baking powder in the water.
-The flowers looked absolutely perfect for her wedding the next day!
+What she did was add baking powder to the water for your wedding flowers.
+The bouquet looked absolutely perfect for her wedding the next day!
 The last thing you’d want is to have wilted flowers if you decide to do them yourself the day before.

-There’s several practical reasons why we advice brides to be last for their hair and make-up:
+There are several practical reasons why we advise brides to be last for their hair and make-up:

-I hope this 2 should be good enough reasons for you to schedule your morning around this.
+I hope these 2 should be good enough reasons for you to schedule your morning around this.

-Whether they are bridal shoes or grooms shoes, your feet would hurt.
-A smart thing to do would be to actually wear them around the house plenty of times until they’d feel comfortable.
+Whether they are bridal shoes or groom’s shoes, your feet would hurt.
+A good thing to do would be to actually wear them around the house plenty of times until they’d feel comfortable.

 It’s one of those things that are SO basic but I’ve seen people ditch their thousands of pounds worth of shoes for comfortable flats.
 They can be your best friend or worst enemy on the day.